xumj2021/xumj2021.github.io/content/post/Utilize Google Search.md

 ## Step 3: Analyze and Save Search Results

-With the webpage containing search results in hand, we just need pick out the elements we need from the element tree `html'.
+With the webpage containing search results in hand, we just need pick out the elements we need from the element tree `html`.
 Typically, you could first get the link and title for each result and then select out what you think would be the most relevant.

 <center>
     <img style="border-radius: 0.3125em;